tuanphung/UIAlertControllerExtension/README.md

 ## License

-UIAlertController is released under the MIT license.
+UIAlertControllerExtension is released under the MIT license.
 See LICENSE for details.